Preserved Vehicles

 Sold at auction in 2013 it’s present owner and location are unknown.

-KLK 464 K is a 1971 'T' type gully emptier.
-This stood for a number of years in
+KLK 464 K is a 1971 ‘T’ Type gully emptier.
+This stood for a number of years in Barking, East London, and was purchased for restoration by Duncan Law in the Autumn of 2017.

 At present in Ireland undergoing restoration.